Wase-Engine/wase-engine/readme.md

 ![Lines badge](https://img.shields.io/tokei/lines/github/Wase-Engine/wase-engine)
 ![Stars badge](https://img.shields.io/github/stars/Wase-Engine/wase-engine?style=social)

-Wase Engine is an open source 2d game library made with C++ and the SDL libraries.
+Wase Engine is an open source 2d game library made with C++17.
 Wase Engine can be used to create all kinds of 2d games.
 The main goal for Wase Engine is to give you the tools you need for creating games while keeping as much control as possible.

 ## Setting up Wase Engine